jaredevans/inv_tracking/README.md

-# Track Inventory
+# Track Inventory of Systems
-Proof of concept Flask-based inventory tracking - For reference only, not for production use.
+Proof of concept Flask-based inventory tracking of systems - For reference only, not for production use.

 With the trifecta of sorting, filtering and wildcard search.